KilianKegel/Visual-HWTools-for-UEFI-Shell/memdmp32/README.md

-# MEMDMP32 - I/O dump
+# MEMDMP32 - memory dump
 MEM DUMP for all

 ## Introduction